Click the button above or send an

 raccoon - leg hold trap.
 Found two days later, same area.

-Please note that we are closed to any new intakes until we explore our options.
+Please note that we are limiting new intakes as we explore our options and

 Please be sure to read the information on our site BEFORE you pick up any wildlife !